earthbound19/_ebPalettes/README.md

 There may be sub-subfolder name overlap in those folders, as things of the same topic/project are worked on or referenced.

 The reason for Title Case is the intent to make palette names and contents available over the internet via API calls that reference or are derived from this repository, and that naming style is what I prefer for palette reference/display in projects that use these palettes.

-## Scripts that render palettes and galleries

-Some scripts I have developed that created the palettes, palette renders and markdown galleries in this repository are [renderAllHexPalettes.sh]( https://github.com/earthbound19/_ebDev/blob/master/scripts/imgAndVideo/renderAllHexPalettes.sh) and [palettesMarkdownGalleries.sh](https://github.com/earthbound19/_ebDev/blob/master/scripts/imgAndVideo/palettesMarkdownGalleries.sh).

 ## Sources of Maths